cpp-linter/clang-tools-static-binaries/README.md

 ## Download

 * Download clang-tools static binaries for your platform from the [Releases](https://github.com/cpp-linter/clang-tools-static-binaries/releases) tab.
-* Alternatively, use the [clang-tools CLI](https://github.com/cpp-linter/clang-tools-pip) to download and manage them.
+* Alternatively, use the [pip](https://github.com/cpp-linter/clang-tools-pip) or [asdf](https://github.com/cpp-linter/asdf-clang-tools) to download and manage them.

 ## Motivation behind this repo